 Argued and obtained summary judgment dismissing legal malpractice claims and successfully defended the judgment in the Third Court of Appeals of Texas (Austin).

-Representation of a real estate developer in pursuit of breach of fiduciary duty claims against former partners in connection with the sale of a multifamily development.
+Representation of a real estate developer in pursuit of breach of fiduciary duty claims against former partners in connection with the sale of an apartment complex.

 Representation of a property owner in connection with a dispute arising over rights-of-first-refusal.